 It is slightly less convenient in that it is farther away from City Walk, Universal Studios, and Islands of Adventure, but there is a shuttle stop located at the front of the hotel that takes you right there.
 And if you’re heading to Volcano Bay water park, its right next door and theres an entrance from the hotel.
 Our room was perfect for a family and included a kitchenette and separate room (and more importantly separate television) for the kiddos, there is a beach-like area by the pool with games, and did I mention the lazy river???
 I can’t recommend it enough.

-Without kids: Judge me if you want, but a kid-free trip is the time to #treatyourself.
+Judge me if you want, but a trip to Universal Orlando without kids is the time to #treatyourself.
 Premier hotel all the way!

 We stayed at Lowes Royal Pacific Resort and enjoyed a luxurious suite, multiple bar and restaurant options, and and incredibly relaxing outdoor pool area.